 On January 7, 1906, the Boston Herald’s “Social Life” column noted that “Mr. Linzee intends to enlarge and improve” the house and “hopes to have it ready for occupancy in the spring for a little while before he and Mrs. Linzee go away for the summer.”
 It appears that it was at this time that an additional story was added to the house.
 It is shown as having four stories (plus basement) in a photograph published in the Herald on December 8, 1905, and as five stories on the 1908 Bromley map.

-John Torrey Linzee and his wife, Anita Homer (Manson) Linzee, made 229 Marlborough their home.
-They had lived at 265 Clarendon during the 1905-1906 winter season.
+By the 1906-1907 winter season, John Torrey Linzee and his wife, Anita Homer (Manson) Linzee, had made 229 Marlborough their home.
+They had lived at 265 Clarendon during the previous season.

 On May 13, 1907, John LInzee transferred the property to his wife.